-Determining What The Problem Is When You Don’t Feel Like Yourself
+Determining What The Problem Is When You Have Symptoms Of Feeling Off

 Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

 Feeling off, unhappy, or not yourself can be a difficult and confusing experience, especially during an emotional year.
 It might be hard to understand why you're feeling this way and even harder to know how to improve your mood.
-While the root causes of these emotions can vary widely, from school problems to personal issues, attempting to track them down can often be an important first step in figuring out how to feel better.
+The root causes of these emotions can vary widely, from school problems to personal issues, and attempting to understand what may be behind these feelings can often be an important first step in figuring out how to feel better.

-Let’s examine a few common causes of feeling off, along with strategies you can try to address it.
+Let’s examine a few common causes of feeling off, along with strategies you can try to address these emotions.

 Getty/AnnaStills